gholler-sopra/hydrator-plugins/transform-plugins/docs/Encryptor-transform.md

 ## Description
 Field Encryptor is a Guavus Enterprise Accelerator that is used to encrypt the fields present in the input records using a java keystore, which must be present on all nodes of the cluster.

+## Use case
+Consider a scenario where some of your fields contains sensitive information and you want to encrypt that field to hide it from other users.

 ## Configuration
 **Fields to Encrypt:** Specify the fields to be encrypted; different fields should be separated by commas.